JasonCorns-Avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </s-alert>
 ```

-Regardless of implementation, our makrup for Alert with the overrideable `autodismiss` hasn't changed:
+Regardless of implementation, our markup for Alert with the overrideable `autodismiss` hasn't changed:
 ```html
 <s-alert type="success" autodismiss="10">
   <p>Custom tags are great!</p>